aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 1. Download the extension as a crx-file from the [releases page](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/releases).
 2. In your browser go to the extensions page.
 3. Enable Developer Mode.
-4. Drag your crx-file anywhere on the page to import it.
+4. Drag your crx-file anywhere on the page to import it (when old 'load unpacked' installation, first remove it and backup your custom sites).
-5. If dragging crx-file does not work, try Chrome procedure (above).
+5. If dragging crx-file does not work, try 'load unpacked' installation (above).

-* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
+* By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
 * In Windows 'whitelist' BPC (run as administrator one of the reg-files in [whitelist-downloads](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/tree/master/whitelist)
 If you already have 'whitelisted' extensions than you should change "1" to a new key (also change name of HLM-key for beta/developer versions of browsers).
 Example Chrome-regfile: